CurveDocs/curve-docs/docs/router/CurveRouterNG.md

 Additionally, the contract provides **functions to calculate input and output amounts** with [`get_dy`](#get_dy) and [`get_dx`](#get_dx).

 !!!deploy "Contract Source & Deployment"
     The `CurveRouterNG` contract has been deployed on most chains where Curve liquidity pools exist.
-For a full list of all deployments, see [here](../../references/deployed-contracts.md#curve-router).
+For a full list of all deployments, see [here](../references/deployed-contracts.md#curve-router).

     Source code for the contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-router-ng/tree/master/contracts).

 The contract utilizes **interfaces for all relevant Curve pools**, such as StableSwap, CryptoSwap, LLAMMA, and others, to execute swaps.

-??? quote "Used Interfaces"
+??? quote "Interfaces"

     ```vyper
     interface StablePool: